 Daily Doggy Honey Fix

 Try out honey and see what it can do for your dog (and for you).
-If you want something really natural, healthy and good for your dog, there's a decent selection of organic, natural raw honey for dogs on Amazon.
-This one in particular has been very popular among owners.
+If you want something really natural, healthy, and good for your dog, there's a decent selection of organic, natural raw honey for dogs on Amazon.
+Eco Bee Farm Raw Honey has been very popular among owners.

 Start with a teaspoon a day, and stop if you notice anything unsavory, like itching, swelling, diarrhea, weight gain, etc. Not every dog is going to respond well to honey, just like they don’t all respond well to medications.

 I love honey, and I use it daily for me and my dogs.
 I hope that you can enjoy the health benefits of honey for dogs and people, too!